minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 url = 'https://api.ellipsis-earth.com/data/spectral/polygons/tiles'
 ```

-Request to obtain the mean indices of each index over a certain class for each standard tile covering a polygon for a certain timestamp.(Access level: 200, credits 500)<br/>
+Request to obtain the mean measurements over a certain class for each standard tile covering a polygon for a certain timestamp.(Access level: 200, credits 500)<br/>
 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 timestamp: An integer identifying the timestamp.<br/>
 polygonId: An integer identifying the polygon.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, zoom, [columns of mean per index] and total area.
+CSV with columns tileX, tileY, zoom, [columns of mean per measurement] and total area.

 ### data/spectral/tile
 <a id='data_index_tile'></a>